chrplr/PCBS/README.md

     python stroop_task.py

    Check the naming times in `data`.
-Compute the average reading times as a function of the language (you can use R ou python).
+Compute the average reading times as a function of the language (you can use R or Python).

    * Study the code `stroop_task.py`.

 ## Lexical Decision Task

-In a lexical decision experiment, a string of characters is flashed at the center of the screen and the participant has to decide if it is  real word or not, indicating his deision by pressing a left or right button.
-Reaction time is measured, providing an idea of the speed of word recognition.
+In a lexical decision experiment, a string of characters is flashed at the center of the screen and the participant has to decide if it is  real word or not, indicating his/her decision by pressing a left or right button.
+Reaction time is measured from the word onset, providing an estimate of the speed of word recognition.

    * select 60 nouns from http://www.lexique.org, of length 5 or 7 and low or high frequency.
    * generate 50 pseudowords using either (Lexique tools)[http://www.lexique.org/toolbox/toolbox.pub/] or  [Wuggy](http://crr.ugent.be/programs-data/wuggy)